Kent and Medway Safeguarding Adults Board

 In addition to this Medway Safeguarding Adults Executive Group (MSAEG) brings together senior representatives from the key agencies responsible for the effective delivery of Adult Safeguarding in Medway.
 The MSAEG works collaboratively to deliver the strategic priorities of the Kent and Medway Safeguarding Adults Board, strengthening delivery, oversight and governance.

-The Kent and Medway Safeguarding Adults Board must:
+The Kent and Medway Safeguarding Adults Board (KMSAB) must:

-- Publish a Strategic Plan (PDF, 113.5 KB) for each financial year that sets out how it will meet its main objective and what the members will do to achieve this.
+- Publish a strategic plan (PDF, 330.2 KB) for each financial year that sets out how it will meet its main objective and what the members will do to achieve this.
 The plan must be developed with local community involvement, and the board must consult the local Healthwatch organisation.
 The plan should be evidence based and make use of all available evidence and intelligence from partners to form and develop its plan.
-Read the board's annual plan for 2017-2018 (PDF, 313.7 KB).

-- Publish an Annual Report (PDF, 2.8 MB) detailing what the board has done during the year to achieve its main objective and implement its Strategic Plan, and what each member has done to implement the strategy as well as detailing the findings of any Safeguarding Adults Reviews and subsequent action.
+- Publish an annual report (PDF, 1.4 MB) detailing what the board has done during the year to achieve its main objective and implement its strategic plan, and what each member has done to implement the strategy as well as detailing the findings of any safeguarding adults reviews and subsequent action.

 As well as the core duties, the board has other set responsibilities, principles and values (PDF, 30.9 KB).

 Types of abuse